somewun/adt-devops/topic-02/application-ideation.md

 After completing this exercise:

-1. ☐ Document your final application idea
+1. Document your final application idea
-2. ☐ Confirm your technology stack
+2. Confirm your technology stack
-3. ☐ Get facilitator approval if required
-4. ☐ Begin environment setup
+3. Plan environment setup
-5. ☐ Create initial project structure
+4. Create initial project structure
-6. ☐ Focus on pipeline, not perfecting the application!
+5. Focus on pipeline, not perfecting the application!

-**Remember:** You may use AI to generate your application code.
-This is explicitly permitted.
+**Note:** You may use AI to generate your application code.
+This is explicitly permitted (but remember to log those prompts).
 Focus your time and energy on building an excellent pipeline, not on perfecting the application itself.